loganheffernan2/thesis-blank/blog/a-test.md

 <br/>

-**KW** I think there’s so much difficulty in being a designer and working now—working in America, specifically, and even New York more specifically to America.
-It all feeds into so many things: high cost of living, low government funding.
+**KW** I think there’s so much difficulty in being a designer and working now—working in America, specifically, and even New York more specifically to America. <span class="contentNote">(2)</span> It all feeds into so many things: high cost of living, low government funding.
 These are considerations you have to make.
 In some ways, it’s hard to blame people that want to take corporate jobs who have student loan debt or a medical condition or any other on-going factor.
 Honestly, a bunch of corporate jobs are super easy.
 You work maybe 15-20% of the day and then wait on emails the rest of the day while getting some cushy money.
 Most people who work at corporate jobs just do other work all day.
 I mean, it does feel bad—to a certain degree.

 <br/>